ENE431 Shipping Economics and Analytics

 - exchanges opinions and experiences with others with a background in the field

 Background knowledge in finance (discounting and net present value, options), microeconomics (supply and demand functions, elasticities) and statistics (probability distributions, expectation, standard deviation, variance, and regressions).
 If you need some extra help remembering these concepts or just a basic understanding to get started at the beginning of the semester, the instructor will upload additional materials to assist you.

 A group-based written assignment must be submitted and approved (approved/not approved basis) to obtain course approval (English only).

-The course is assessed in three parts: a group-based assignment with 30% from an essay and 20% from an oral presentation, and a written 3-hour individual school exam (60%).
+The course is assessed in three parts: a group-based assignment with 30% from an essay and 20% from an oral presentation, and a written 4-hour individual digital home exam (60%).
 The oral exam is a group-based presentation (groups of max four students) includes an essay and a presentation to the class on one of a list of prescribed topics from the shipping markets.
 The language of the exam is English only.
 The presentation will take place digitally using Zoom or in the auditorium if the situation allows.

 If you wish to retake an exam, you have to retake both the oral and written exams in the same semester.

 PC: Word, Powerpoint, Excel,

 Selected academic articles to be made available through Canvas

 - ECTS Credits